"Salmon

 our program and explain more about the cultural significance salmon have to

-native people, including discussion of Native American local history and demonstrations of traditional fishing methods.
+Native people, including discussion of Native American local history and demonstrations of traditional fishing methods.
 All

 of us living in the Northwest are Wy-Kan-Ush-Pum!

-YKFP staff also visit Camp Chaparral on the Yakama Indian Reservation to give lessons on salmon life history and habitat and host tours of the Klickitat Hatchery for tribal students.
+YKFP staff also visit Camp Chaparral on the Yakama Indian Reservation to give lessons on salmon life history and habitat, and host tours of the Klickitat Hatchery for tribal students.

 YKFP staff has assisted with salmon and stream-related activities at the spring Youth Camp for tribal kids held at Rock Creek Longhouse.
 Along with many other indoor and outdoor activities, kids young and old played "Hooks and Ladders", a Columbia River system salmon migration game, sampled for aquatic macroinvertebrates and learned their importance in the ecosystem, and made gyotaku (fish prints) to take home.